Small object detection

 Given these constraints, I think practitioners have three general options.
 Each involves tradeoffs that should be evaluated against your specific requirements.

-1. Increase Input Resolution
+1. Increase input resolution

 Doubling input resolution from 640 to 1280 effectively doubles the pixel width of every object in the feature maps.
 A 16-pixel object becomes equivalent to a 32-pixel object.
-If upscaling, you gain interpolated pixels, and if downscaling, you lose real pixels.
-Anyhow, at least you move from the falloff zone into the reliable detection range.

 Tradeoffs:

-- VRAM scales quadratically.
+• VRAM scales quadratically.
 A 4x increase in pixel count can require 4x the memory.

-- Inference latency increases proportionally.
+• Inference latency increases proportionally.

-- Training time extends.
+• Training time extends.

 When to do: I think teams should seriously consider maxing out input resolution where possible, especially when you have compute headroom and objects fall in the 16–31 pixel range where you can take hits to FPS and minimize the detector's falloff threshold.
+When mission-critical objects are genuinely in the "insufficient" to "very tiny" range (less than 10px), no amount of hyperparameter grinding will help.
+The models require more pixels at input.

 2. Tile-Based Inference